-How millennials choose their checking account ties in to what millennials want from a checking account.
-If you’re anything like the millennials surveyed in the First Data report, you may routinely go online with your finances top-of-mind to:
+How millennials choose their checking account ties in to what they want from a checking account.
+Millennials often go online with their finances top-of-mind to:

 A good checking account should allow you to do all of these things from your computer or mobile device.
 You could also add earning rewards to the list of reasons millennials need a checking account.

 Discover Cashback Debit allows you to earn 1% cash back on up to $3,000 in debit card purchases each month.1 The incentive to earn cash rewards, which could be used to grow your savings or pay down debt, may factor into how millennials choose their checking account.

 While there might be some commonalities in what millennials want from a checking account, you also need to consider which features are most important to you personally.
 Easy access to no-fee ATMs may be a priority for millennials who like to have cash in their wallet at all times, for example.
 For others, it might be avoiding checking account fees.

 “There are so many flavors and options out there that it’s essential to start with asking some simple questions about your individual preferences,” Ranta says.

 While there are reasons millennials need a checking account, it doesn’t mean they have to give up on the idea of using money management apps altogether.

 “Using both a checking account and a financial app offers the security and digital benefits you seek when managing your finances,” McDermott says.
 “By hooking up a checking account to digital payment and budgeting apps, you can easily track your spending and ensure your money is secure, while enjoying the convenience of sending money online and splitting purchases.”